Stem Cell Therapy

 Stem cells derived from your own fat or bone marrow are aged stem cells.

-They do not have the capacity to differentiate into the organs of the various repair functions that we want.
-These cells are very scarce and they are in small numbers.
+They do not have the capacity to differentiate into the organs of the various repair functions that we want. these cells are very scarce and are present in small numbers.
 In bone marrow and fat we do find stem cells but their aged stem cells, not as potent and they do not occur in sufficient amounts to do the repair process that we prefer.

 To find out if you are a candidate for a stem cell procedure, please fill out the initial contact form or give us a call (404) 780-5617.
 We will set you up with a complimentary 15 minute consultation to discuss your case to determine your eligibility.